By Matt Evans

-Looked at by a panel of experts, including neurobiologists, professors of nutrition and cardiologists, the Mediterranean diet was rated top among 35 different diets including the ketogenic, flexitarian and Nordic diets.
+Looked at by a panel of experts, including neurobiologists, professors of nutrition and cardiologists, the Mediterranean diet was rated top among 35 different diets including ketogenic, flexitarian and the Nordic diet.

 The panel rated the Mediterranean diet "eminently sensible" which is perhaps the best compliment you can give to a long-term diet plan.
 It needs to be flexible, allowing for plenty of different kinds of foods in moderation, in order to remain sustainable for a long period of time.